mbabynames search ✿

-Davis is a two-syllable name of English origin, meaning "noble and strong".
+from the Hebrew, meaning "son of David".
+Davis is a two-syllable name of Hebrew origin, meaning "son of David".
 It finishes with a hissing -is sound, which shapes how middle names connect to it phonetically.

 2